 - Contain the signature of the recommender

-Applicants will be able to request letters from references via email through this application.
+Applicants will be able to request letters from recommenders via email through this application.